dell-cloud-marketplace/docker-drupal/README.md

     docker run -d -t -p 8080:80 -p 443:443 -p 3306:3306 dell/drupal

-You will have to check the container logs, in order to get the MySQL root and drupal password:
+You will have to check the container logs, in order to get the MySQL password:

     docker logs <container_id>